Preparing Your Company for COVID-19 Vaccines

 Most employers that choose this option will opt to contract with a third-party, licensed medical provider to administer vaccines.
 As you explore this option, you should consider:

-CAUTION: Some workers may be reluctant to get vaccinated as soon as it’s their turn if they think it will be more convenient to get vaccinated on-site at their worksite at a later date.
+CAUTION: Some workers may be reluctant to get vaccinated at their earliest opportunity if they think it will be more convenient to get vaccinated on-site at their worksite at a later date.
 Make sure you emphasize to employees and workers that they should get vaccinated at their first available opportunity.

 Over the coming months, you should monitor CDC’s latest COVID-19 prevention and vaccine guidance, workplace guidance, and reopening recommendations.